AaronHughes424/TrainWellPT/README.md

 1. Tested the form validation worked correctly on each of the above browsers
     1. Results: The form correctly sent when the fields were completed as they should have been and did not when the fields had not been completed
 ---
+## **Bugs**

+- One of the major bugs I faced was when I was unable to push my migrations from git hub to deploy in heroku.
+    - This meant that no new models were being recognised so pulling a 500 server error.
+**Fix**
+-  I had to export the Database URL and then remigrate models.
+    - This fixed the issue and allowed me to continue with the development.

+---
 ## **Deployment**

 The master branch of this repository is the most current version and has been used for the deployed version of the site.